MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/display-ads-in-your-app.md

 author: mcleanbyron
 ms.assetid: 63A9EDCF-A418-476C-8677-D8770B45D1D7
 description: The Microsoft Advertising SDK gives you several ways to monetize your app with ads.
-title: Display ads in your app ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Display ads in your app with the Microsoft Advertising SDK ms.author: mcleans ms.date: 07/05/2017 ms.topic: article ms.prod: windows ms.technology: uwp
-ms.prod: windows
-ms.technology: uwp
 keywords: windows 10, uwp, ads, advertising, banner, ad control, interstitial
 ---

-# Display ads in your app
+# Display ads in your app with the Microsoft Advertising SDK

 Increase your revenue opportunities by putting ads in your apps.
 Our ad monetization platform offers a variety of ad types and supports mediation with a many popular ad networks.